Master of Landscape Architecture

 Our graduate program is comprised of students coming from a wide variety of academic backgrounds, both with and without prior studies in landscape architecture.

 Our students are encouraged to shape their own individual educational trajectories by integrating their design or non-design undergraduate backgrounds, intellectual interests, and skills into their graduate studies in landscape architecture.
-This fosters a rich and diverse thinking community united around a common interest to create yet-unimagined and powerful propositions for a resilient built environment.
+This fosters a rich and diverse thinking community united around a common commitment to create yet-unimagined and powerful propositions for a resilient built environment.

 The Master in Landscape Architecture program is accredited by the National Landscape Architecture Accreditation Board (LAAB).